Search by the First Name of the HOFers

 Duncan won two league MVPs and three Finals MVPs, and was the centerpiece of a Spurs dynasty that defined winning basketball.
 He never sought headlines but was always the difference-maker — blocking shots, making smart passes, and delivering in the clutch.
 His calm leadership and team-first mindset became the gold standard for excellence.
 In 2020, Duncan was inducted into the Naismith Memorial Basketball Hall of Fame, a fitting tribute to a career built on greatness without the spotlight.

-Duncan's Awards & Records:
+Duncan's Awards & Honors

 - 5× NBA Champion (1999, 2003, 2005, 2007, 2014)